Job Details

 - One-two writing samples (press release, blog post, caption writing, or similar)

-- Understanding of professional communication and reliability
+- Understanding of professional communication methods and related technologies

 Benefits